Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 DirSchema.
 Excluding them allows for changing the convention or using the DirSchema with datasets following different conventions, without changing the DirSchema itself.

+**Example:**

+With the default settings, the metadata file for `/a/b/c/d` is expected to be found at:

+* `/a/b/c/d_meta.json` if `d` is a file
+* `/a/b/c/d/_meta.json` if `d` is a directory

+If we would also add a path suffix equal to `metadata`, we would get:

+* `/a/b/c/metadata/d_meta.json` if `d` is a file
+* `/a/b/c/d/metadata/_meta.json` if `d` is a directory

+## Validation by JSON Schemas and custom plugins

+In any context where JSON validation is to be performed and a schema can be provided, it is possible to supply one of the following in the corresponding location of the schema:

+* a JSON Schema (directly embedded)
+* an URI pointing to a JSON Schema
+* a special URI pointing to a custom validation plugin

+For referencing JSON Schemas stored outside of the dirschema, the following possibilities exist:

+* a `http(s)://` URI
+* a `file://` URI or an absolute path (equivalent)
+* a `local://` URI (resolved relative to the directory of the used dirschema by default)
+* a `cwd://` URI (resolved relative to the current working directory)
+* a relative path (treated as a `cwd://` path by default)

+To access a custom validation plugin, a pseudo-URI starting with `v#VALIDATOR://` is recognized, where `VALIDATOR` is a registered plugin.

+The `cwd://` URI is an explicit version that behaves like normal "relative paths", i.e. when the validation tool is launched in `/a/b`, a path `cwd://c/d` is expanded to `/a/b/c/d`.

+By default, `local://` URIs are expanded relative to the location of the main dirschema file.
+The reference directory for interpreting `local://` paths can also be overridden to resolve to an arbitrary different path supplied to the validator during initialization.

+**Example:**

+Consider the following setup:
+* the dirschema lives in `/my/dirschemas/example.dirschema.yaml`
+* the dirschema validation is launched in directory `/my/workdir`
+* A custom validator called `myvalidator` is registered as a plugin

+Now let us see how the paths are resolved:

+* A JSON Schema referenced as `https://www.example.org/schemas/some_schema.json` remains unchanged (the schema will be downloaded)
+* A JSON Schema referenced as `file:///schemas/some_schema.json` remains unchanged
+* A JSON Schema referenced as `cwd://schemas/some_schema.json` expands to `file:///my/workdir/schemas/some_schema.json`
+* A JSON Schema referenced as `local://schemas/some_schema.json` will expand to `file:///my/dirschemas/schemas/some_schema.json` by default (or some other path, if the local base directory is overridden)
+* A JSON Schema referenced as `/schemas/some_schema.json` expands to `file:///schemas/some_schema.json`
+* A JSON Schema referenced as `schemas/some_schema.json` expands to `file:///my/workdir/schemas/some_schema.json` by default (if overridden, any prefix can be added to modify the interpretation of relative paths)
+* A pseudo-URI `v#myvalidator://something` will call the validation plugin with the current file or directory path and the string `something` as argument (the argument can tell the plugin what kind of validation to perform or schema to use).

+Thus, custom validation plugins can be used to serve two purposes:

+* perform validation beyond what is possible with JSON Schema
+* still use JSON Schema internally, but allow to use JSON Schemas that cannot be addressed using the built-in supported protocols

+Except for custom validation plugins, all these URIs and pseudo-URIs can be used also as values for `$ref` inside the dirschema or JSON Schemas.
+The custom plugin Pseudo-URIs may only be used with the corresponding validation keywords of DirSchema.

+Relative paths can be used for convenience throughout the schema and expanded to any builtin JSON Schema access protocol or custom validator by setting the relative schema base prefix when launching the validator.
+Notice that using a custom plugin prefix will break `$ref` resolving of relative paths (you should not use `$ref` without access protocol anyway).
+If you do it anyway and want relative paths to consistently be resolved as expected in `$ref`s, you must prefix the relative sub-schema location with `cwd://` or `local://` stating your intended semantics.

+While all the provided ways to refer to external schemas can be useful for applying dirschema in various contexts, consider mixing too many, especially multiple "relative" modes of accessing a validator or JSON Schema as a bad practice.
+It can make your schemas harder to understand and to reuse.

 ## DirSchema Evaluation

 When validating a dataset, the DirSchema is evaluated for each path individually and